dewinterjack/journey/toolbox/java/family.md

 Could help break down racial barriers.
 Could incorporate into timeline showing where family is at different points in time.

 Timeline view can show people who are alive and info about them, keep scrolling to before they are born and move into parents timeline.
+Work with group timeline.